Policy Sets and Site Labels

 First, if you have not created Site Labels and assigned them to Virtual Edges and Virtual Edge Nodes, its time to consider what approach you would like to take.

-Method 1: Create and assign Site Labels to VEs/VENs, then associating the Site Label with a Policy Set (Recommended)
+Method 1: Assign Site Labels to VEs/VENs during onboarding, then associating the Site Label with a Policy Set when ready (Recommended)

 This option stages your VEs/VENs so that when you assign the Site Label to a Policy Set, policy is distributed immediately, requiring no further action in the VE/VEN dashboard.
 Assigning Site Labels to VEs and VENs takes a little more time and consideration, so doing this step first makes distributing policies a much quicker process.
 This method also means that as you onboard VEs and VENs, you can assign a site label to them during deployment, resulting in a more efficient workflow for assigning VEs/VENs to Policy Sets.